BioSchemas/bioschemas-dde/python/README.md

 pip install -r requirements.txt
 ```

 To run the script just type `python simplify_JSON.py`.
-This will process the configuration file found on GitHub and save the resulting files `/schemas/`.
+This will process the configuration file found on GitHub and save the resulting files into subfolders under `/schemas/`.
 Log messages are written to `simplifyJSON.log`.

+The generated folders in the `/schemas` directory can be copied across to the `/pages/_profiles/` directory in the website.
+Note that only the versions configured in the [online csv file](https://raw.githubusercontent.com/BioSchemas/specifications/master/) will be processed.

 ## Tests